tdegeus/goose-thesis/README.md

 *   `namecite`

-    Use name-citations instead of numbers.
+    Use name citations instead of numbers.
     Often combined with `\bibliographystyle{apalike}` (see below).

 *   `eqreflocal`